Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 \begin{corollary} Under the hypotheses and notation of Theorem \ref{T:VA_singular}, assume in addition that the measure $\mu$ is ergodic.
 Then $T$ admits the (unique) Lyapunov exponent $\lambda(T)$ given by the formula

 Moreover, for $\mu$-almost every $x\in X,$ we have

 for almost every path $\omega\in\Omega$ with respect to the Wiener measure at $x$ which lives on the leaf passing through $x.$ \end{corollary}

 Consider a singular foliation by curves $\Fc=(\P^2,\Lc,E)$ on the complex projective plane $\P^2$ such that all the singularities of $\Fc$ are hyperbolic and that $\Fc$ has no invariant algebraic curve.
 By Remark \ref{R:Brody_sufficiency} we know that $\Fc$ is Brody hyperbolic.
-Moreover, the unique ergodicity theorem of Forn\ae ss-Sibony \cite{FornaessSibony10} (see Theorem \ref{T:FornaessSibony}) says that the harmonic current $T$ is unique up to a multiplicative constant.
-In particular, the convex cone of all harmonic currents of $\Fc$ is just a real half-line, and hence all these currents are extremal.
+Moreover, Theorem \ref{T:FornaessSibony} tells us that the harmonic current $T$ is unique up to a multiplicative constant.
+So the convex cone of all harmonic currents of $\Fc$ is just a real half-line, and hence all these currents are extremal.
 Therefore, by Proposition \ref{P:harmonic_currents_vs_measures} the measure $T\wedge g_P$ is ergodic.
 Consequently, Corollary \ref{C:extremal} applies and gives us the following result.
 It can be applied to every generic foliation in $\P^2$ with a given degree $d>1.$

 \begin{corollary} Let $\Fc=(\P^2,\Lc,E)$ be a singular foliation by curves on the complex projective plane $\P^2.$ Assume that all the singularities are hyperbolic and that $\Fc$ has no invariant algebraic curve.
 Let $T$ be the unique harmonic current tangent to $\Fc$ such that $\mu:=T\wedge g_P$ is a probability measure.
 Let $\mathcal A,$ be as in the statement of Theorem \ref{T:VA_singular}.
 Then the conclusion of this theorem as well as that of Corollary \ref{C:extremal} hold.
 In particular, $\Fc$ admits a unique Lyapunov exponent. \end{corollary}